top of page

 I worked as a researcher for several museums, including Tate Britain.
 Then I worked as an editor in book publishing for many years.

-I worked on subjects ranging from jazz music to medieval art to modern fashion.
 At T&H, I worked on official books for Blue Note records and the Rolling Stones, and while Editor for British Library Publishing I commissioned titles on food history and the art of aviation.
 I also found and reissued the world’s first cocktail book (maybe… that one’s hard to claim, to be completely honest).

 I now work solely in the Web3 space.
+I’ve worked on numerous DeFi projects and have also written about UX for the Ethereum Foundation.

 Anything else I should know?